-Led by a volunteer Board of Directors, we work cooperatively with MacGregor Point to support and enhance interpretive, educational and research projects and programs within the Park.
-A legal agreement between the Friends and the Crown provides formal parametres for this relationship between the Friends and the Park and provides definition for the extent to which we become involved in Park Operations.
+Led by a volunteer Board of Directors, the Friends work cooperatively with MacGregor Point Provincial Park to support and enhance educational and research programs and opportunities.
+Construction projects which encourage recreation and education within the Park have also been financed.
+A legal agreement between the Friends and the Crown provides formal parameters for this relationship between the Friends and the Park and provides definition for the extent to which we become involved in Park Operations.

 The volunteer Board of Directors of the Friends is a minimum group of six directors that meet monthly from March to November.
 Meetings are formally run and the minutes that are taken are available to all members.
 Careful bookkeeping and reporting to the membership at the Annual General Meeting help to preserve our charitable status.